At TPP Recruitment, we recognise that some roles within the non-profit sector are

 When interviewing candidates for hard-to-fill roles, be particularly careful to leave them with a positive view of your organisation, whatever the outcome of the interview.
 Employees in these niche communities are often closely networked and a negative interview experience could damage your employer brand image.

-TPP Not for Profit are experts in the recruitment to the not for profit sector, and are often asked to help fill difficult vacancies.
+TPP are experts in the recruitment to the non-profit sector, and are often asked to help fill difficult vacancies.
 We can manage your interview process to ensure all candidates take away a positive image of your brand.

 - How to offer the right salary